 The MMM membership contains a huge pool of training knowledge.
 Approach any of the older members of the group and you will be regaled with stories of their glory days and how soft young runners have become.
-On one of my first training sessions I approached past President of the club Max Howard for the secrets of his past success.
+On one of my first training sessions I approached the late past President of the club Max Howard for the secrets of his past success.
 Expecting a detailed outline of a scientific training programme I was flummoxed by his succinct response: “I trained my guts out”.
 Now folks, you will have to go a long way to get training advice of that quality.

 MMMs are happy to welcome new members for a nominal fee of $20 per year!
 You can’t go wrong.
 Just turn up at the Tan or contact one of the committee members who will steer you in the right direction.
 You will find the group is a great resource in helping you to improve your running.

 Click here to view the MMM Event History.

 Click here to view the MMM Honour Board.

 Click here to view the January 2009 Run For Your Life ‘Club of the Month’ article